 Most obvious sign of hypertension is the accumulation of belly fat known as apple obesity.
 All these conditions result in damages to the arteries, atherosclerosis and increased cardiovascular problems.

-If these problems are corrected your hypertension and high blood pressure usually disappear.
+If these problems are corrected your high blood pressure usually disappear.

 This is your blood pressure rising to an unhealthy level when you're in your doctor's office or at the hospital but is normal at other times.